akarsh72/WhatsApp-Chat-Viewer/README.md

 ---

 ## 🙏 **Support**
-If you enjoy the game, consider giving it a ⭐ on GitHub!
-Your support motivates me to create more fun projects.
+If you like my idea, consider giving it a ⭐ on GitHub!
+Your support motivates me to create more projects.
 [![GitHub Stars](https://img.shields.io/github/stars/akarsh72/WhatsApp-Chat-Viewer?style=social)](https://github.com/akarsh72/WhatsApp-Chat-Viewer)

 ---